|

 of water to in excess of 10,000 psi.

-use.
-The replaceable diaphragms are clamped between the two pole
+diaphragm for lower-range use.
+The replaceable diaphragms are

-pieces.
-This geometry results in high stresses concentrated in
+clamped between the two pole pieces.
+This geometry results in

-the clamping zones and lower long-term stability than in the
+high stresses concentrated in the clamping zones and lower long-term

-integrated and welded noninterchangeable diaphragm variable-reluctance
+stability than in the integrated and welded noninterchangeable

-capsules that are also commercially available.
+diaphragm variable-reluctance capsules that are also commercially

 This extract

-Strain Based Measurement' by Jim Pierson.
+by Jim Pierson.